sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update_esp32.md

 Torch: ![Feature Supported](img/Icons/GreenDot.png) / EVK: ![Feature Supported](img/Icons/GreenDot.png)

-The ESP32 firmware is the main firmware of the device and its version is displayed in a variety of places:
+The ESP32 firmware is the main firmware in all RTK devices.
+The firmware version number is displayed in a variety of places:

 * Power On (if a display is supported)
 * Serial Config Menu